Harvey Mudd College: Dormitories

 Until the addition of the Linde and Sontag dorms, Atwood and Case dorms were occasionally referred to as New Dorm and New Dorm II; Mildred E. Mudd Hall and Marks Hall are almost invariably referred to as East Dorm and South Dorm.

 During the construction of Case Dorm some students decided as a prank to move all of the survey stakes exactly six inches in one direction.

 "East" was the first dorm, but it wasn't until "West" was built west of it that it was actually referred to as "East".
 Then, "North" was built, directly north of "East".
 When the fourth dorm, Marks Hall, was built, there was one corner of the quad available (the northwest) and one directional name, "South", remaining.
 To this day, "South" dorm is the northernmost HMC inner dorm.

 The fifth, sixth, seventh, eighth, and ninth dorms built are Atwood, Case, Linde, Sontag, and Drinkward, respectively.
 They were initially referred to as "the colonies" by some students, a reference to the fact that they were newer and at the farthest end of the campus; these dorms are now more commonly referred to as "the outer dorms", with the four directional dorms referred to as "the inner dorms".
 The college had initially purchased an apartment building adjacent to the newer dorms to house additional students, but it was demolished to make room for Sontag.

 Since any HMC student, regardless of class year, can live in any of the dormitories, several of the dorms have accumulated long-standing traditions and so-called "personalities".

 Academics

 Harvey Mudd College entrance on Dartmouth Ave.

-HMC offers four-year degrees in chemistry, mathematics, physics, computer science, biology, and engineering, interdisciplinary degrees in mathematical and computational biology, and joint majors in computer science and mathematics; computer science and physics; physics and mathematics; and biology and chemistry.
+HMC offers four-year degrees in chemistry, mathematics, physics, computer science, biology, and engineering, interdisciplinary degrees in mathematical and computational biology, and joint majors in computer science and mathematics; computer science and physics; physics and mathematics; biology and chemistry; biology and climate; computer science and climate; and chemistry and climate.
 Students may also elect an Individual Program of Study (IPS) or an off-campus major offered by any of the other Claremont Colleges, provided one also completes a minor in one of the technical fields that Harvey Mudd offers as a major.
 The college maintains an intense academic culture.

 All HMC students are required to take the college's Common Core Curriculum, typically throughout their freshman and sophomore years.
 This includes courses in computer science, engineering, biology, chemistry, physics, mathematics, writing, a critical inquiry course, and a social impact course.

-Its most popular majors, by 2023 graduates, were:
+Its most popular majors, by 2025 graduates, were: